Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 In 2016, the Tasmanian Government commissioned Jacobs Australia to undertake the latest four-yearly independent review of the Act.
 The review looked at:

-To inform the independent review, Jacobs Australia prepared a discussion paper for public consultation.
+To inform the Independent Review, Jacobs Australia prepared a discussion paper for public consultation.
 The discussion paper provided context around the review of the Act, and asked a number of questions about how the Act could be amended to meet the challenges and opportunities that climate change presents for Tasmania.
-Submissions in response to the discussion paper have now closed.

 The views and opinions expressed in the below submissions are those of the authors and do not necessarily reflect the official policy or position of any agency of the Tasmanian Government.